ndubuisi-ugwuja/nodejs-server/README.md

 - Post request adds data to our database
 - Put request updates the entire data field in our database
 - Patch request updates part of our entire data field in our database

+## Section cookies

+Cookies are small piece of data a server sends to the client on HTTP request